Ademsk1/Snake/README.md

 # Snake

+## : "WARNING: This game may potentially trigger seizures for people with photosensitive epilepsy. discretion is advised."

 Simple Snake game on CLI.
-WASD to move around.

-Frame update is pretty horrible.
-Looking into GUI alternatives.
+Just run `snake.exe`.
+Windows only.
+Sorry.